 Infrastructure and Development

-To support large scale infrastructure and development projects, Landserv works to assess and manage a range of contamination and environmental issues on behalf of our Major Project and Private Developer clients.
+Landserv works to assess and manage a range of contamination and environmental issues on behalf of our State Government, Major Project and Private Developer clients.
 Our management of these issues controls the potential for expensive surprises during construction and significant adverse impacts to project budgets and outcomes, the environment and human health.

-For private developers we have investigated and remediated sites to prepare for development, including large residential subdivisions with extensive excavation and waterways in their designs.
 Landserv often performs these projects under Statutory Environmental Audit conditions.
-Our people have carried out environmental assessment work for more than half of Victoria’s EPA Appointed Contaminated Land Auditors and our work is known and respected by them.
+Our consultants have carried out environmental assessment work for more than half of Victoria’s EPA Appointed Contaminated Land Auditors and our work is known and respected by them.

 Landserv was engaged to assist with soil management for the construction phase of the Melbourne Park & Olympic Park Redevelopment project.
 The project included the management of soil generated at the site during construction phase works.
 A portion of this work included the assessment and management of naturally occurring Potential Acid Sulfate Soil (PASS) identified at the site in the underlying Coode Island Silts.